kevinjosethomas/sign-language-processing/README.md

     <td>Translates spoken English into ASL signs, which are then signed by a moving avatar.
 Removes the need for Deaf individuals to read written English, and then translate it into visual language.</td>
   </tr>
 </table>

+> [!NOTE]
+> As a hearing student with limited ASL proficiency, I recognize that my perspective as a hearing person is limited.
+This project would not have been possible without the active involvement and advice of Deaf individuals and ASL experts who have generously shared their insights.
+My role has been to listen carefully and integrate feedback from the Deaf community, and I have done my best to approach this project with a mindset of learning and understanding, rather than assuming.

 ### Motivation